Computer-Science-and-Maths-KS3-To-KS5/dijkstra-two-stack-calculator-EthanC-427/analysis/analysis.md

 ## Objectives for the solution
 1. The program should be able to accept the input equation after a prompt for user input
 2. The program should correctly evaluate the equation
+    1. The program should support the following operations:
+        1. Add (+)
+        2. Subtract (-)
+        3. Multiply (*)
+        4. Divide (/)
+    2. The program should ignore left brackets and spaces
+    3. The program should perform an operation every time a right bracket is reached
-3. The program should display the result of the evaluation
+4. The program should display the result of the evaluation